Azure/azure-powershell/src/Blueprint/Blueprint/help/Export-AzBlueprintWithArtifact.md

 ```

 ## DESCRIPTION
-Export a blueprint with it's artifact and save to disk.
+Export a blueprint definition with its artifacts and save to disk.

 ## EXAMPLES